haniffalab/webatlas-pipeline/sphinx/configuration.rst

 Include relevant information from your data to be visualized.
 All values are optional as they depend on them existing in your data.

-Values that can be specified are as follows
+Values that can be specified are as follows:

 .. code-block:: yaml